stanford-oval/zero-shot-multiwoz-acl2020/README.md

 - <https://github.com/stanford-oval/trade-dst> tag acl2020-submission (d2326a446f07124d2d5babe676fef54dd1b04491)
 - <https://github.com/stanford-oval/genie-toolkit> tag acl2020-submission (d37d0c01735d14c32fd699e358405e22b9cf51be)

+Edit the first two lines of the `Makefile` to point to the directories where you cloned those repositories.

 You will also need the following packages:
 - nodejs (version 10.*)
 - yarn